Daron Payne and Jonathan Allen scuffle on the sideline as WFT gets embarrassed by the Cowboys, 56-14

 As they huddled, Payne appeared to take exception to a comment from fellow defensive tackle Jonathan Allen, a team captain.
 So he poked Allen in the temple, which prompted Allen to swing at him, narrowly missing Payne’s jaw, and led to teammates and defensive line coach Sam Mills III stepping in between them.

 But the rage that built up in Payne kept burning, and as NBC’s cameras provided a slow-motion replay of the sideline fracas, the stink of Washington’s 56-14 loss on prime-time national television devolved into an embarrassment Sunday.
 A stain.
-A rebuttal to any notion of a revamped “culture.”
-And the unofficial end to any hope of a playoff run.
+A rebuttal to the team’s revamped “culture.”
+And the unofficial end to any hope of another playoff appearance.

+Coach Ron Rivera said he talked to Allen and Payne about the confrontation.

+“I was told about it later after it happened,” he said. “… What my players say to me is really nobody’s business.”

-Dallas (11-4) finished with 497 yards, eight touchdowns and 28 first downs as it clinched the NFC East.
+Dallas (11-4) finished with 497 yards, eight touchdowns and 28 first downs as it clinched the NFC East title.
 Washington (6-9) had only 257 yards, a pair of touchdowns and half as many first downs.
 And yet even that failed to reflect the full debacle.

 How bad was Washington on Sunday?

-Consider that Cowboys quarterback Dak Prescott threw a touchdown to a wide receiver, a running back, a tight end and an offensive tackle, becoming the first NFL quarterback to do that.
+Consider that Cowboys quarterback Dak Prescott threw a touchdown to a wide receiver, a running back, a tight end and an offensive tackle, becoming the first NFL quarterback to do that in a regular season game.

 Consider that Dallas’s lead was so large — 42 points — in the third quarter that Prescott was replaced by backup Cooper Rush — who promptly threw a touchdown pass early in the fourth.